superbobry/blog/content/pyspark-namedtuple.md

 -----

-There is a way to easily undo the patch for namedtuples defined in modules (as opposed to the interpreter).
+There is a way to easily undo the patch for namedtuples defined in modules (as opposed to the REPL).
 These could be safely pickled/unpickled by the default implementation, so there is no reason to tolerate the performance drop introduced by PySpark.